kalyanmulampaka/spring-data-jdbc-codegen-maven-plugin/README.md

 Getting Started
 ===============

-**Note: This project is not yet deployed to central maven repository so you need to install locally, as follows:**
+**Note: This project is not yet deployed to central maven repository so you need to install it locally, as follows:**

 ```
 $ git clone git://github.com/kalyanmulampaka/spring-data-jdbc-codegen-maven-plugin.git